Image: Roman cavalry sports helmet found in 1912 near Nijmegen, collection Museum Het Valkhof

-This is my contribution to Inventing Futures, a book celebrating the 10th anniversary of the ArtEZ Master of Choreography, to be published this fall.
+This is my contribution to Inventing Futures, a book celebrating the 10th anniversary of the ArtEZ Master of Choreography.

 Since the Romantic period, the artist has been an explorer of the inner world of the individual, where he eventually hopes to find his obscured soul.
 The artist wrests him/ herself away from social, cultural and economic conventions, and breaks through the boundaries of reason and morality – restlessly searching for him/ her individual source or origin.
 In this way, modern art resembles the maps, drawings and reports of the great voyages of discovery.